top of page

 Which Mexico Visa Is Right For You?

-The following is an excerpt from our soon to be published Ebook "The Ultimate Guidebook To Visiting & Retiring To Lake Chapala" to be sold in Kindle edition on Amazon.
+The following is an excerpt from our published Ebook "The Ultimate Guidebook To Visiting & Retiring To Lake Chapala" now available on Kindle edition on Amazon.

 Okay, you've finally decided that Lake Chapala is right for you and you're ready to make the move.
 Whoa!
 Hold your horses!
 There is lots to consider before rushing into this and one of the major considerations is what type of Visa you will apply for.
 Carefully examine the information below before making any decisions.
 Knowing what visa to apply for can make a big difference!
 So what are the considerations and what can you do, or not do, with each one?
 Let's break it down.